Valerie Williams, Executive Director

-Mark Gunnery is a producer for the Center for Emerging Media, where he produces the Marc Steiner Show and the weekly Sound Bites series.
+Mark Gunnery is senior producer for the Center for Emerging Media, where he produces the Marc Steiner Show and the weekly Sound Bites series.
 Mark is also a musician, herbalist, sound engineer, and writer.

 To contact the producers with comments, questions or ideas, call (443) 475-0554.

 The organization also consists of:

 Lester Spence is an Associate Professor of Political Science and Africana Studies at Johns Hopkins University.
 His specialties include black politics, racial politics, urban politics, public opinion, and American political thought.
 His work has appeared in a variety of academic journals (including the American Journal of Political Science, Political Research Quarterly, Political Analysis, the WEB Dubois Review, and the National Political Science Review) and mainstream media (Urbanite Magazine, Salon.com, Africana.